MLSTRUCT/MLSTRUCT-FP/README.rst

     python -m pip install MLStructFP

-To download the dataset (compressed in .zip), request for a public download link by completing a `simple form <https://forms.gle/HigdGxngnTEvnNC37>`_.
+To download the dataset (compressed in .zip), request a public download link by completing a `simple form <https://forms.gle/HigdGxngnTEvnNC37>`_.